Limited functionality available

 As the adage reminds us, trust is hard to gain and easy to lose.

-The term ethical technology refers to an overarching set of values that is not limited to or focused on any one technology, instead addressing the organization’s approach to its use of technologies as a whole and the ways in which they are deployed to drive business strategy and operations.4 Companies should consider proactively evaluating how they can use technology in ways that are aligned with their fundamental purpose and core values.
+The term ethical technology refers to an overarching set of values that is not limited to or focused on any one technology, instead addressing the organisation’s approach to its use of technologies as a whole and the ways in which they are deployed to drive business strategy and operations.4 Companies should consider proactively evaluating how they can use technology in ways that are aligned with their fundamental purpose and core values.

 Ethical technology policies do not replace general compliance or business ethics, but they should all connect in some way.
 Just as your approach to cybersecurity hasn’t taken the place of your company’s more general privacy policies, your ethical technology approach should complement your overall approach to ethics and serve as its logical extension in the digital realm.
 Some companies are expanding the mission of existing ethics, learning, and inclusion to include ethical technology, while maintaining separate technology ethics programs.
-Doing so helps keep technology ethics top of mind across the organization and encourages executives to consider the distinctions between technology-related ethical issues and broader corporate and professional ethics concerns.
+Doing so helps keep technology ethics top of mind across the organisation and encourages executives to consider the distinctions between technology-related ethical issues and broader corporate and professional ethics concerns.

-The fifth annual study of digital business by MIT Sloan Management Review and Deloitte found that just 35 percent of respondents believe their organization’s leaders spend enough time thinking about and communicating the impact of digital initiatives on society.
+The fifth annual study of digital business by MIT Sloan Management Review and Deloitte found that just 35 percent of respondents believe their organisation’s leaders spend enough time thinking about and communicating the impact of digital initiatives on society.
 While respondents from digitally maturing companies are the most likely to say their leaders are doing enough, even then, the percentage barely breaks into a majority, at 57 percent.5

-These findings suggest that organizations still have significant room to step into the lead.
+These findings suggest that organisations still have significant room to step into the lead.
 Those companies that develop an ethical technology mindset—demonstrating a commitment to ethical decision-making and promoting a culture that supports it—have an opportunity to earn the trust of their stakeholders.

 In the digital era, trust is a complex issue fraught with myriad existential threats to the enterprise.
 And while disruptive technologies are often viewed as vehicles for exponential growth, tech alone can’t build long-term trust.
-For this reason, leading organizations are taking a 360-degree approach to maintain the high level of trust their stakeholders expect.
+For this reason, leading organisations are taking a 360-degree approach to maintain the high level of trust their stakeholders expect.

 Artificial intelligence (AI), machine learning, blockchain, digital reality, and other emerging technologies are integrating into our everyday lives more quickly and deeply than ever.
 How can businesses create trust with the technologies their customers, partners, and employees are using?

 Companies that don’t consider technology to be their core business may assume that these considerations are largely irrelevant.
-In truth, no matter the industry or geography, most organizations are increasingly reliant on advanced digital and physical technologies to run their day-to-day operations.
+In truth, no matter the industry or geography, most organisations are increasingly reliant on advanced digital and physical technologies to run their day-to-day operations.

-Deloitte surveys have found a positive correlation between organizations that strongly consider the ethics of Industry 4.0 technologies and company growth rates.
-For instance, in organizations that are witnessing low growth (up to 5 percent), only 27 percent of the respondents indicated that they are strongly considering the ethical ramifications of these technologies.
+Deloitte surveys have found a positive correlation between organisations that strongly consider the ethics of Industry 4.0 technologies and company growth rates.
+For instance, in organisations that are witnessing low growth (up to 5 percent), only 27 percent of the respondents indicated that they are strongly considering the ethical ramifications of these technologies.
 By contrast, 55 percent of the respondents from companies growing at a rate of 10 percent or more are highly concerned about ethical considerations.24

 After all, the pursuit of trust is not just a 360-degree challenge.
 It is also a 360-degree opportunity.

-Disruptions in the health care industry—including new care delivery models, consumer demand for digital experiences, declining reimbursements, and growing regulatory pressures—are driving many health care organizations to use technology to improve efficiency, cut costs, and improve patient care.
+Disruptions in the health care industry—including new care delivery models, consumer demand for digital experiences, declining reimbursements, and growing regulatory pressures—are driving many health care organisations to use technology to improve efficiency, cut costs, and improve patient care.
 And there could be an inadvertent benefit: Technology could help health care systems build trust with patients and providers.

 Providence St. Joseph Health (PSJH) is leveraging technology to adhere to its mission of improving the health of underprivileged and underserved populations, says B.J.
 Moore, CIO of PSJH.25 Technology is helping the Catholic not-for-profit health system simplify complex experiences to enhance caregiver and patient interactions, modernize the operating environment and business processes, and innovate with cloud, data analytics, AI, and other technologies to help improve patient care.

 In the process, PSJH is building trust.
-For example, the organization is collaborating with technology partners to standardize cloud platforms and productivity and collaboration tools across its 51 hospitals and 1,085 clinics, a move that will improve provider and patient engagement and enable data-driven clinical and operational decision-making.
+For example, the organisation is collaborating with technology partners to standardize cloud platforms and productivity and collaboration tools across its 51 hospitals and 1,085 clinics, a move that will improve provider and patient engagement and enable data-driven clinical and operational decision-making.
 It also aims to develop the first blockchain-powered integrated provider-payer claims processing system.
 Such technological breakthroughs can increase trust—but careless deployment and negligence can quickly erode it.
 That’s why Moore has doubled down on establishing and maintaining a solid technology foundation for innovation and, by extension, trust.
 “Technology holds so much promise for helping patients at scale,” he says.
 “But it also has the potential to cause damage at scale.”

 For example, data analytics, AI, and machine learning can help researchers and clinicians predict chronic disease risk and arrange early interventions, monitor patient symptoms and receive alerts if interventions are needed, estimate patient costs more accurately, reduce unnecessary care, and allocate personnel and resources more efficiently.
 When patients understand these benefits, they’re generally willing to share their personal and health information with care providers.
 But their trust could diminish—or vanish—if weak data security or governance protocols were to result in a data breach or unauthorized use of private health information.
 This could cause patients to conceal information from care professionals, lose confidence in diagnoses, or ignore treatment recommendations.

 A number of industry regulations help ensure patient privacy and safety, and PSJH has another effective governance and oversight mechanism: a council of sponsors, consisting of clergy and laypeople, that holds moral accountability for PSJH’s actions in service of its mission.
-Sponsors help develop guidelines that ensure adherence to mission and values and advise the organization’s executive leadership and board of trustees on trust-related technology matters, such as the ethical use of data and the impact of technology on employees and caregivers.
+Sponsors help develop guidelines that ensure adherence to mission and values and advise the organisation’s executive leadership and board of trustees on trust-related technology matters, such as the ethical use of data and the impact of technology on employees and caregivers.

 “We’re continuously working to raise awareness of technology’s role in improving health,” Moore says.
 “Educating and communicating with patients, care professionals, regulatory bodies, and other key stakeholders can help prevent potential barriers to rapid experimentation and innovation and allow us—and our patients—to fully experience the benefits of technology.”